ASIA Travel Tips .com

 Airbus A380 lands in Bangkok on First Visit to Thailand

-Search ASIA Travel Tips .com Tuesday, 5 December 2006
+Travel News Asia Tuesday, 5 December 2006

-The world’s largest commercial airliner, the 800+ seat Airbus A380, arrived Bangkok's Suvarnabhumi airport today, following the successful completion of a series of technical route proving missions at the end of November.
+The worlds largest commercial airliner, the 800+ seat Airbus A380, arrived Bangkok's Suvarnabhumi airport today, following the successful completion of a series of technical route proving missions at the end of November.
 The A380 MSN002, one of five test aircraft, landed at 13.22 local time following a 11 hour 35 minute flight from Toulouse, France.
 The aircraft was under the command of Airbus experimental test pilot, Lucien Beinard.

 During the visit the A380 will be presented to officials from Thai Airways International and the Airport Authority of Thailand, as well as undertaking a series of airport compatibility verification tests.